 While current scientific evidence suggests that heavy cannabis use may increase the risk of dependence in some people, CBD by itself does not appear to be addictive.
-However, research into the long-term effects of CBD usage is still in its early stages.

 Researchers, healthcare professionals, and academics continue to explore the potential benefits of cannabidiol (CBD).
 CBD is a cannabinoid and one of

 Unlike its counterpart, delta-tetrahydrocannabinol (THC), CBD does not have psychoactive effects.
 However, people may wonder whether CBD is addictive.

 In this article, we discuss what the research says about the addictive potential of CBD.